MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/context-variables-for-bot.md

 The following table contains the list of context variables available in Omnichannel for Customer Service that you can use for [configuring Copilot Studio bots](configure-bot-virtual-agent.md).

 > [!IMPORTANT]
-> To be able to use the messaging and voice variables, ensure that you first [install the extension solutions](/power-virtual-agents/configuration-hand-off-omnichannel#install-extension-solutions).
+> To use the messaging and voice variables, ensure that you first [install the extension solutions](/power-virtual-agents/configuration-hand-off-omnichannel#install-extension-solutions).

 | Context variable type | Context variable name | Description | How to map in Copilot Studio |
 |-----------------------|  ---------------------| ----------- | -----------------------------------|